 By Wilson 1983

-A spider daylily that looks a little different almost every time each time it opens because of the way it twists and curls.
-This semi-evergreen diploid holds 6 inch flowers on top of tall 3 foot scapes that are strong enough to stand up without staking.
+A spider daylily that looks a little different each time it opens, because of the way it twists and curls.
+This semi-evergreen diploid holds 6 inch flowers on top of tall 3 foot scapes.
 The flower has a spider ratio of 4.4:1 and the color is difficult to explain starting from the center there is a wide yellow throat and the smaller petals are this same color.
 The large upper petals are slightly wider and gradually fade from apricot to orange to dark red.